combax/EDA-of-US-baby-names/README.md

 ---

+This projects finds:
+- What are the most common Male and Females names in USA?
+- Which names fell out of fashion and show most up and down trends over the years?
+- What are the top unique names in both genders?
+- In which year were the highest numbers of babies named?
+- Which years have high Female to Male ratio and vice versa?

 ## Dataset used:

 Data is taken from [ssa.gov](https://www.ssa.gov/oact/babynames/limits.html) which provides zip file containing multiple txts named by years, for example: yob1880.txt, yob1881.txt till yob2023.txt.